 For an affiliative leadership style to work in an organization, leaders should have high employee engagement, which is critical in shaping organizational culture.

-For more emotional intelligence insights: Emotional intelligence in leadership.
+For more emotional intelligence insights, see: emotional intelligence in leadership.

 Like any other transformational leadership style, communication is vital for the success of affiliative leadership.
 Affiliative leaders foster an open, effective communication channel that encourages feedback and open dialogue.

-Open dialogue directly links with workers and makes them realize they are valued, and their voices matter.
-A good leader also spends ample time asking questions that will compel the team members to answer questions containing parts of the primary responsibilities that might be assigned to each team member.
+Open dialogue allows direct connections with employees and makes them realize they are valued and their voices matter.
+A good leader also spends ample time asking questions that help team members understand their responsibilities, the scope of their role, and find opportunities to grow and collaborate with others.

 Related: The 5 Cs of Effective Communication.